-The AP Computer Science Principles course is designed to be equivalent to a first-semester introductory college computing course.
-Students will develop computational thinking skills vital for success across all disciplines, such as using computational tools to analyze, visualize, and draw conclusions from trends.
-The course engages students in the creative aspects of the field by allowing them to develop computational artifacts based on their interests.
-Students will also develop effective communication collaboration skills by working individually and collaboratively to solve problems, and will discuss and write about the impacts these solutions could have on their community, society, and the world.
-All students enrolled in an AP course will be encouraged to prepare for and take the AP exam in May.
+The AP Computer Science Principles course is designed to be equivalent to a first-semester, college-level breadth course in computer science.
+Students will develop computational thinking skills vital for success across all disciplines, such as designing and evaluating solutions and applying computer science to solve problems through the development of algorithms and programs.
+They will incorporate abstraction into programs and use data to discover new knowledge.
+Students will also explore how computing innovations and computing systems, such as the internet, work and impact their community, society, and the world.
+The importance of a collaborative and ethical computing culture will be emphasized in all learning.
+All students enrolled in an AP course will be encouraged to prepare for and take the AP exam in May and will also complete the Create Task.